oracle/node-oracledb/doc/api.md

     function (err, rows)
     {
       if (err) {
-         . . .                        // close the Result Set and release the connection
+         . . .                        // close the ResultSet and release the connection
       } else if (rows.length > 0) {   // got some rows
         console.log(rows);            // process rows
         if (rows.length === numRows)  // might be more rows
           fetchRowsFromRS(connection, resultSet, numRows);
-        else                          // got fewer rows than requested so must be at end . . .                       // close the Result Set and release the connection } else {                        // else no rows . . .                       // close the Result Set and release the connection }
+        else                          // got fewer rows than requested so must be at end . . .                       // close the ResultSet and release the connection } else {                        // else no rows . . .                       // close the ResultSet and release the connection }
     });
 }